App settings

 In the Images

-sub-menu, you can find all the images that are currently used to build the app, and hosted on WeWeb's servers:
+sub-menu, you can find all the images that were uploaded into the project which are currently used to build the app, and hosted on WeWeb's servers:

 Files